 Pilat Media Launches IBMS Express

+Fast-to-Deploy, Entry-Level Business Management System Based on the Industry-Leading IBMS, Ideal for Smaller Networks, Stations, and Pay-TV Operators

-LONDON — Pilat Media has launched IBMS Express, described as a modular and flexible entry-level business management system based on the company’s broadcast management solutions.
-Deployed as a cloud-based platform.
+LONDON -- March 25, 2013 -- Pilat Media today announced the launch of IBMS Express, a modular and flexible entry-level business management system based on the company's award-winning, robust, and proven broadcast management solutions.
+Deployed as a cloud-based platform, IBMS Express is fast and easy to install and addresses the full spectrum of broadcast business management functions.

+"Media companies large and small are faced with the complexities of today's multiplatform TV environment.
+The challenge is how to remain efficient and generate revenues while dealing with increased workloads, more services, and a growing number of channels," said Fabrice Beer-Gabel, senior vice president of sales and marketing at Pilat Media.
+"In response to this challenge, we have taken our many years of experience in broadcast management best practice to create a cloud-based solution that is quick to implement and easy to maintain, and that lets everyone -- from smaller specialty networks to broadcast stations to pay-TV platform operators -- stay competitive."

-As a cloud-based service, Pilat said IBMS Express dovetails with a broadcaster’s outsourced IT strategy.
-A pay-as-you-grow software-as-a-service pricing model gets stations up and running with minimal upfront investment, the vendor said.
-IBMS Express is designed to be easily configured and ready for use in a matter of weeks, with Pilat Media’s professional services team providing configuration, training, and ongoing maintenance of the live system.
+As a cloud-based service, IBMS Express dovetails with a broadcaster's outsourced IT strategy.
+A "pay as you grow" software-as-a-service pricing model gets stations up and running with minimal upfront investment.
+IBMS Express is designed to be easily configured and ready for use in a matter of weeks, with Pilat Media's professional services team providing configuration, training, and ongoing maintenance of the live system.

 The first IBMS Express module Pilat Media will launch is Content Express, which allows broadcasters to schedule media assets and manage them throughout the broadcast lifecycle, from acquisition to postproduction processing, transmission, and reconciliation.
 Additional modules for sales, rights, and on-demand management will follow.

-Pilat will show IBMS Express at Booth N6224 at the NAB Show in Las Vegas, April 8-11.
+Pilat Media will showcase IBMS Express at the 2013 NAB Show in booth N6224.

 The latest product and technology information